Pratik-Jha-1999/Responsive-Landing-page-format-/README.md

 # Responsive Landing page format
 A beautiful and professional landing page is required all the time.
 This project provides you with the classic and eye catching format of a home page which can be used for various purposes.
-The technologies used in buliding this are:
+The technologies used in building this are:
  JAVASCRIPT,
  CSS,
  HTML,